jhpyle/docassemble/_docs/api.md

     raise Exception("Unable to set user information")
 {% endhighlight %}

+Instead of passing the API key in the URL parameter or the POST body, you can pass it in a cookie called `X-API-Key`:

+{% highlight bash %}
+curl --cookie "X-API-Key=H3PLMKJKIVATLDPWHJH3AGWEJPFU5GRT" http://localhost/api/list
+{% endhighlight %}

+You can also send the API key in an HTTP header called `X-API-Key`:

+{% highlight bash %}
+curl -H "X-API-Key: H3PLMKJKIVATLDPWHJH3AGWEJPFU5GRT" http://localhost/api/list
+{% endhighlight %}

+By default, all API endpoints return headers to facilitate [Cross-Origin Resource Sharing] ([CORS]), such as:

+{% highlight text %}
+Access-Control-Allow-Origin: *
+Access-Control-Allow-Methods: GET, POST, HEAD
+Access-Control-Max-Age: 21600
+Access-Control-Allow-Headers: Content-Type, origin
+{% endhighlight %}

+However, if you configure [`cross site domain`] in your [Configuration], the headers indicated by the configuration setting will be sent instead.

+Note that the library you use for calling the API may impose [CORS] limitations on you, which you may need to override, if they can be overridden at all.
+If you want to send an API key as a cookie, you may need to set [`cross site domain`] to a specific domain, because otherwise the library may not allow you to send a cookie.
+Typically, server-side libraries do not impose these restrictions, but you will encounter them if you try to use them from a web browser.

+If you do call the API from a web browser, note that the API key will be visible to the user.
+Make sure that the owner of any API key you share in a web browser does not have any special privileges.
+Possessing the API key of a basic user does not give someone greater privileges than they would have if they used the standard web interface.

 # <a name="functions"></a>Available API functions

 ## <a name="user_new"></a>Create a new user